Start a conversation

 DAY 1: CUSCO – KM 82 (PISKACUCHO) – PATALLACTA

-Early morning pick up at 06:00 AM from your hotel in Cusco making our way towards Ollantay Tambo where we will have a quick breakfast bite to get fuel up for our upcoming trek.
-We will then board the train to KM 82, the starting point of the Inca trail.
+Early morning pick up at 06:00 AM from your hotel in Cusco, make our way to Ollantaytambo where we will have a quick bite to get fuel up for our upcoming trek.
+Board the train to KM 82, the starting point of the Inca trail.

-We will suit up, boots on and ready to begin the hike of 3 hours towards Patallacta (2,650m/8,747ft) the incan site which constitute of Temples, Palaces and Terraces with a view of a snow capped peak of W´akay Willca.
-We will have a delicious lunch prepared by our trekker chef and settle in our first campsite.
-High tea will be served with snacks enjoying the beautiful ancient structure and its surrounding.
+Suit up, boots on and ready to begin the hike for 3 hours to Patallacta (2,650m/8,747ft) the Incan site which features Temples, Palaces and Terraces with a view of a snow capped peak of W´akay Willca.
+Have a delicious lunch prepared by our trekking chef and settle in our first campsite.
+Afternoon tea will be served with snacks enjoying the beautiful ancient structure and your surrounding.

 DAY 2: PATALLACTA – WAYLLABAMBA – LLULLUCHAPAMPA

-Rise and shine at 06:30 AM with hot breakfast served with coffee and tea ready to get energized for our second trek.
-We begin trekking through Kusichaca Valley, where we will enjoy different types of Flora and Fauna.
+Rise and shine at 06:30 AM for a hot breakfast served with coffee and tea ready to get energized for our second day.
+We begin by hiking through Kusichaca Valley, where you can enjoy different types of Flora and Fauna.

-Upon reaching Wayllabamba, we will have lunch and a well deserved rest.
-After getting energized we will continue on a moderate pass making our 4 hours journey uphill towards Llullucha Valley, arriving at our second campsite, Llulluchapampa at (3,800m/12,537ft) High tea time and snacks will be served upon mesmerizing the natural vista around us.
+On reaching Wayllabamba, have lunch and a well deserved rest.
+Continue on a moderate pass making our 4 hours journey uphill to Llullucha Valley, arriving at our second campsite, Llulluchapampa at (3,800m/12,537ft) Afternoon tea and snacks will be served upon mesmerizing the natural vista around us.

 DAY 3: LLULLUCHAPAMPA – PAQAYMAYU – CH’AQICOCHA – PHUYUPATAMARCA

-Sweat day!
-Day 3 will be the most challenging but yet one of the most beautiful trek you would not want to miss.
-We will have hot breakfast served with coffee, tea, getting fuel up before starting this amazing hike.
-We will begin our 2 hours trek uphill to the highest point towards Warmiwañusca Pass, also known as the Dead Woman pass at (4,215/13,907ft) After reaching the highest point we will get our well deserved rest enjoying the amazing landscape of the site.
+Day 3 will be the most challenging, yet one of the most beautiful on the trek.
+Have a hot breakfast served with coffee, tea, getting fuel up before starting this amazing hike.
+Begin our 2 hour trek uphill to the highest point of Warmiwañusca Pass, also known as the Dead Woman pass at (4,215/13,907ft).
+After reaching the highest point have a well deserved rest while enjoying the amazing landscape.

-We will continue our trek for another 2 more hours descending towards Pacaymayu where we will have lunch. we will then ascend to the Archaeological ruins of Runcurakay (3,800m/12,540ft) where you will be mesmerized by the breathtaking views of the surrounding mountains and spectacular lakes.
-After this wonderful site, we will descend for another hour towards the archaeological ruins of Sayacmarca (3,977m/11,877 ft)
+Continue our trek for another 2 hours descending to Pacaymayu and have lunch.
+Later, ascend to the Archaeological ruins of Runcurakay (3,800m/12,540ft), be mesmerized by the breathtaking views of the surrounding mountains and spectacular lakes.
+In the afternoon descend for another hour to the archaeological ruins of Sayacmarca (3,977m/11,877 ft)

-Finally!
-We shall hike for another 2 more hours through the Peruvian rainforest to our final destination of the day!
-Our campsite Phuyupatamarca (3,650m/12,047 ft) Where you are able to have a sneak preview of Machupicchu and Machupicchu mountain and its surrounding snow capped mountains.
+Lastly, hike for another 2 hours through the Peruvian rainforest to our final destination of the day, our campsite Phuyupatamarca (3,650m/12,047 ft) From here you will be able to have a sneak preview of Machupicchu and Machupicchu mountain and the surrounding snow capped mountains.

 DAY 4: PHUYUPATAMARCA – WIÑAY WAYNA – MACHU PICCHU – AGUAS CALIENTES

-We are almost there!
-Waking up early for one last hot breakfast prepared by our trekker chef.
-We will begin our journey descending towards the archaeological site of Intipata (port of the sun) We will then make our way to Wiñay Wayna (1,650m/8,747ft) also known as Forever young having to explore the incredible ruins and our last lunch with the team.
+Not far to go now.
+Wake up early for one last hot breakfast prepared by our chef.
+Begin our journey descending to the archaeological site of Intipata (port of the sun).
+Make our way to Wiñay Wayna (1,650m/8,747ft) also known as Forever young to explore the incredible ruins and our last lunch with the team.

-After lunch, We will be making our way towards Sun Gate (2,720m/8,977 ft) Upon arriving we will notice the first spectacular view of Machu Picchu, from where the famous photos were taken.
-We will hike another hour reaching towards one of the wonders of the world, Machupicchu.
-After a sneak preview, we will be taking the shuttle bus down to Aguas Calientes.
-Where we will finally spend a night in a hotel with hot showers and comfortable beds
+After lunch, make our way to the Sun Gate (2,720m/8,977 ft) When you arrive you will get the first unforgettable view of Machu Picchu, from here most of the famous photos were taken.
+From here hike another hour to reach, Machu Picchu.
+From this vantage point you will be able to take wonderful photos of the Inca site.
+Later, take the shuttle bus down to Aguas Calientes.
+Spend the night in a hotel with hot showers and comfortable beds

 DAY 5: AGUAS CALIENTES – MACHU PICCHU – CUSCO